rtCamp/docs.rtcamp.com/rtmedia/developer/hooks/rtmedia-hooks/rtmedia_media_edit_priv/index.markdown

 ### Description

-Addition check to allow user to edit media or allow logged in user to edit another user's media based on certain conditions.
+Allow logged in user to edit another user's media based on certain conditions.

 ### Example